asc4asc/debian-lan/README.md

 copy of: https://salsa.debian.org/andi/debian-lan-ansible / with great thanks to andi@debian.org

 Install a nativ debian bookworm with preseeding to have a optimal start for a ansible install with playbooks.
+We are installing only testhosts for debugging and testing.
+No production server!!!

 The installbox is a host to install clients with debian over the net.

+* Install with netboot debian pressed and the fresh client will be completed with ansible.
+  * direkt version with start ansible in the chroot of the installer
+  * Version that start ansible after reboot of the client better for debugging.....
-* install from a ansible host with ansible-playbook ......
+* Install from a ansible host with ansible-playbook ......
+(Need a ansible prepared host to start.)
-* install from git from the net with ansible-pull ......
+* Install from git from the net with ansible-pull ......
+(Need a ansible prepared host to start.)
-* install local with ansible-playbook -i localhost -c local
+* Install local with ansible-playbook -i localhost -c local (Need a ansible prepared host to start.)

 -----------------------------------------------------------------------------------